HubiBoar/HubiBoar/Docs/Resume.md

 - I then learned to build Cloud services using C# and Azure.
 - I became experienced in every aspect of the Cloud systems Development, including Architecture, DevOps, Frontend and Testing.
 - I constantly try to learn and improve, which allowed me to quickly adapt and work on many projects using a variety of technologies.
-- I am organized and self-sufficient which resulted in beeing assigned into the most demanding tasks.
+- I am organized, eager to learn, open for new challenges and self-sufficient which resulted in beeing assigned into the most demanding tasks.

 ## Work Experience
 ### 0. Hobby